RouninMedia/xHAN/README.md

 ## Presenting xHAN: an alternative to using JSON in HTML Attributes

-In an *HTMLElement-like* structure like a **DaNIS³H Capsule**,  though, a declarative syntax, alternative to JSON, might prove very welcome.
+In an *HTMLElement-like* structure like a **DaNIS³H Capsule**,  though, a simple declarative syntax, alternative to JSON, might prove very welcome.

 This is where **xHAN** comes in.